 Research Interests: Gender, Family, Statistics, and Methodology.

 Charles Westerberg graduated from Beloit College in 1994 with majors in Sociology and Government.
 He went on to get his M.A.
 (1997) and Ph.D.
 (2001) in Sociology from the University of Missouri in Columbia.
 Recently, he has devoted his scholarly work to the study of the privatization movement in corrections and the increasing actuarial focus of the criminal justice system.
 He joined the Beloit College faculty in the spring of 2000.
-Charles has served as an Associate Dean of the College (for academic affairs) since June 2007 and as Director of the Liberal Arts in Practice Center beginning in Fall 2011.
+Charles has served as an Associate Dean of the College (for academic affairs) from 2007-2017 and as Director of the Liberal Arts in Practice Center from 2011-2017.

 Courses Taught: Introduction to Sociology, Criminal Justice, Social Deviance, The Sociology of Law, Social Stratification, and the Sociology Senior Capstone.